MML-Group/code4AVE-Speech/README.md

 ```

 # Implementation
 Included codelines can be used for two speech recognition tasks, i.e., word-level continuous speech recognition (CSR) and sentence-level speech classification (CLS).
+Dataset preparation steps for mentioned tasks can be found in the CLS_fusion and CSR_fusion folds, corresponding changes can be made to fulfill particular requirements upon your settings.